-Everything was fine in your new garden when all of a sudden your plants are dying!
-Learn what the the top 5 reasons are and why these need to be dealt with.
+Everything was fine in your new food garden when all of a sudden your plants are dying!
+Learn the top 5 reasons for dying plants and how to avoid it.

 Your food plants in your vegetable garden, herb containers or fruit trees/berry patch are all in a harsh environment.
 Being outdoors brings all kinds of challenges.

 The weather doesn’t always cooperate, the plants may not get everything they need to grow strong and healthy and provide you with a good harvest and there are creatures out there that think your plants are as tasty as you do!

 You can’t just leave your plants alone to fend for themselves.
 Especially for annual vegetable plants.
 Or if your growing plants in containers.

 And I’m sure you’ve had some plants die on you.
 It’s happened to me too!
 However you can do a lot to ensure your plants survive, despite the hostile environment they sometimes find themselves in.